-4. Level defines the source voltage at which the trigger circuit generates an event (a change in the input signal that satisfies the trigger conditions).
+Level defines the source voltage at which the trigger circuit generates an event (a change in the input signal that satisfies the trigger conditions).
 The selected trigger level is associated with the chosen trigger source.
-Note that the trigger level is specified in volts and normally remains unchanged when the vertical gain or offset is modified.

-The Amplitude and Range of the trigger level have limits as detailed in the datasheet specifications regularly maintained on teledynelecrov.com.
+Note: The trigger level is specified in volts and normally remains unchanged when the vertical gain or offset is modified.
+The Amplitude and Range of the trigger level have limits as detailed in the datasheet specifications regularly maintained on teledynelecroy.com.